Wojtazzzz/Wojtazzzz/README.md

 <h1 align="center">🤠 Howdy! 🤠</h1>

 <p align="center">
-I'm a Web Developer building digital products using modern programming principles.
-I currently code for open-source projects and develop knowledge of TypeScript, React and PHP ecosystem.
-Freelancer and developer at the AtomStore company.
+Motivated, self-taught developer with over 4 years of experience.
+Contributor to several open-source projects within the PHP and TypeScript ecosystems.
+Not afraid of new challenges and technologies.
 </p>

 <div align="center">